-Having been largely ignored by the NSW Waratahs during his time with the Sydney-based club, back-rower Matt Hodgson decided to cross the Nullabor to achieve his goal of becoming a Wallaby.
+Having been largely ignored by the NSW Waratahs during his time with the Sydney-based franchise, back-rower Hodgson decided to cross the Nullabor to achieve his goal of becoming a Wallaby.

 Hodgson made his debut in Wallaby Gold early in 2009 against the Barbarians in Sydney, only to disappointingly trudge off the field midway through the first half with a shoulder injury.

 The former Australian Sevens captain won his first official Wallabies selection on the 2009 end-of-season tour and his excellent form in the northern hemisphere ensured his retention in the first two Wallabies squads chosen in 2010.

 He earned his first Test cap in 2010 against Fiji in Canberra, a match the Wallabies won 49-3.
 International appearances followed in the next two years against England, Italy, New Zealand, Samoa and South Africa.

 Hodgson was considered unlucky to have missed selection in the Wallabies 2011 Rugby World Club squad, but he was later added as a replacement player once the tournament started.

 In March 2014, he became the first Western Force player to reach 100 games when he led his team to a crushing 32-7 win over the Melbourne Rebels at Perth’s nib Stadium.